Dear Making Midlife Matter,

 Dear Feather Lips,

-Generally, the more matte a lipstick, the less likely it is to bleed but it can also be more drying.
+Generally, the more matte a lipstick, the more likely it is to stop lipstick bleeding without a lip liner but it can also be more drying.

-There’s several new products on the market designed specifically to stop your lipstick from bleeding up the lines around your mouth.
+There’s several new products on the market designed specifically to stop lipstick bleeding into wrinkles and up the lines around your mouth.

-There’s also some old-time, generic favorites that might help with this.
+There’s also some old-time, generic favourites that might help with this.

 Let’s start with good old Chap Stick.